cs-tungthanh/ts-sdk-template/lib-template/README.md

-# SDK - Typescript Template
+# Library - Typescript Template

-The template to build SDK in typescript.
+The template to build a library in typescript.

 On this project using:

--   webpack v5.38.1
+-   rollup v3.29.2
--   typescript v4.1.3
+-   typescript v5.2.2

 ---

 # System Requirements

--   Node 12.x
+-   Node 16.x
--   Yarn
+-   pnpm 8.x

 # What's inside